daronphang/programming-resources/networking/protocols/BGP.md

 BGP peers exchange routing information with neighboring BGP peers through network-layer reachability information (NLRI) and path attributes:

 - NLRI includes connectivity information about neighbors
-- Path attributes include information like latency, hop count, and cost of tranmission
+- Path attributes include information like latency, hop count, and cost of transmission

 After they have exchanged information, each BGP peer can then construct a graph of network connections around it.